-- " individuals possessing a pre-university (VWO) certificate, as mentioned in section a, are subject to the conditions of the table in section a; - individuals possessing certificates from senior general secondary education (HAVO) or senior secondary vocational education (MBO) must rectify the deficiencies relative to the pre-university (VWO) level Mathematics-B, Physics and Chemistry before they can register and be admitted (no later than 31 August).
+- " individuals possessing a pre-university (VWO) certificate, as mentioned in Subsection a, are subject to the conditions stated in Subsection a; - individuals possessing certificates from senior general secondary education (HAVO) or senior secondary vocational education (MBO) must rectify the deficiencies relative to the pre-university (VWO) level subjects Mathematics-B, Physics and Chemistry, Biology before they can register and be admitted (no later than 31 August) - individuals who have received foreign education prior to the degree or diploma earned at the Dutch institution, must meet the requirements of satisfactory linguistic mastery of Dutch or English, as stated in the appendix.
+This does not apply to the English-taught bachelor's programmes in Aerospace Engineering, Applied Earth Sciences, Computer Science and Engineering and Nanobiology c.

-c.
 Foreign degree

-A foreign degree (regardless of whether they were earned abroad) or diplomas based on a European or International Baccalaureate programme must be equivalent to the pre-university (VWO) level and contain the subjects Mathematics-B, Physics and Chemistry.
+A foreign degree (regardless of whether they were earned abroad) or diplomas based on a European or International Baccalaureate programme must be equivalent to the pre-university (VWO) level and contain the subjects Mathematics-B, Physics.
 This equivalence is determined by the Executive Board.

-Individuals in this category must also meet the requirements of satisfactory linguistic mastery of English, as stated in the annex to this article.
-They must rectify any language mastery deficiencies before they can register and be admitted (no later than 31 August).
+Individuals in this category must also meet the requirements of satisfactory linguistic mastery of Dutch or English, as stated in the appendix.

-2. In all non-standard cases, the admissions committee of the Bachelor degree programme will assess whether their qualifications reflect an adequate level of Mathematics, Physics and Chemistry and a satisfactory language level.
+2. In all non-standard cases, the admissions committee of the Bachelor's degree programme will assess whether their qualifications reflect an adequate level of Mathematics, Physics and Chemistry, and a satisfactory language level.